 To purchase a Contract, you must work with your financial professional to fill out an application and submit it along with your initial Purchase Payment to Pacific Life & Annuity Company at P.O.
 Box 2736, Omaha, Nebraska 68103-2736.
 In those instances when we receive electronic transmission of the information on the application from your financial professional's broker-dealer firm and our administrative procedures with your broker-dealer so provide, we consider the application to be received on the Business Day we receive the transmission.
 If your application and Purchase Payment are complete when received, or once they have become complete, we will issue your Contract within 2 Business Days.
 If some information is missing from your application, we may delay issuing your Contract while we obtain the missing information.
-However, we will not hold your initial Purchase Payment after 20 Business Days.
+However, we will not hold your initial Purchase Payment for more than 5 Business Days without your permission.
+In any case, we will not hold your initial Purchase Payment after 20 Business Days.